 The Jordan Eikona full-range drive unit is suitable for a variety of loudspeaker enclosure designs.
 The Eikona’s carefully balanced specification means that it works well in cabinets ranging from a compact reflex to large, transmission line array capable of reaching the lowest musical bass notes.
 The inherent scaleability of the Eikona is discussed in full in our Audio Building Blocks series.

 Below are the enclosure designs currently available from us.
 Other designs are on forums around the web and we’re always interested to hear what people build with the Eikona – please send details and photos to our Sales address.

 To download the plans as PDFs, click the titles.

 We are always happy to support our customers in any way we can when they are building one of our published designs.
 Or if you have a design of your own and require input, send us an email.

-A compact bookshelf or stand-mount loudspeaker capable of reaching 55Hz.
-Ideal as a monitor or satellite system.
+A compact bookshelf or stand-mount loudspeaker capable of reaching below 50Hz.

 A compact, stand-mounted transmission line capable of surprising bass for its size.
 This is the latest in a series of TL designs, all of which have received excellent reviews from all those who have heard them.

 A compact, floor-standing cabinet which is capable of excellent bass response and is easy to build.
 There are two versions to cater for all levels of DIY skills.
 Full details are on the Eikona SL blog.

 Ted Jordan’s classic VTL transmission line enclosure is capable of superb performance down to 35 Hz.
 The cabinet is 30 cm wide but only 10 cm deep, which makes it very easy to accommodate.